Drug Possession Charges In San Antonio

-A drug possession charge involving marijuana, cocaine, methamphetamine, heroin, or other illegal substances can have a severe effect on you and your loved ones lives.
-Drug possession laws vary by state, but the basic elements of the offense are the same: prosecutors must prove, beyond a reasonable doubt, that you knew the drug was a controlled substance and that you knowingly had possession of it.
+A drug possession charge involving marijuana, cocaine, methamphetamine, heroin or other illegal substances can have a severe effect on the lives of you and your loved ones.
+Drug possession laws vary by state, but the basic elements of the offense are the same: Prosecutors must prove, beyond a reasonable doubt, that you knew the drug was a controlled substance and that you knowingly had possession of it.

 Many people facing state or federal drug charges underestimate the police and prosecutors.
-Without the immediate help of Ramos & Del Cueto, they may find themselves making damaging statements to law enforcement or giving up important constitutional rights.
+Without the immediate help of the team at Ramos & Del Cueto, PLLC, they may find themselves making damaging statements to law enforcement or giving up important constitutional rights.

 There are two categories of laws for drug possession: simple possession and possession with intent to deliver.
-Of the two, simple possession carries repercussions which are less harsh in comparison to a charge of possession with intent to deliver which often results in jail time and stiff fines.
+Of the two, simple possession carries repercussions that are less harsh in comparison to a charge of possession with intent to deliver, which often results in jail time and stiff fines.

-The severity of that offense, however, depends on the type of drug, the amount found, location of the crime, as well as any prior offenses you might have on your record.
-This means that a second offense might see harsher penalties depending on the drug in question and the amount in possession.
+The severity of that offense, however, depends on the type of drug, the amount found and the location of the crime, as well as any prior offenses you might have on your record.
+This means that a second offense might see harsher penalties, depending on the drug in question and the amount in possession.

 Drug Possession Penalty Groups

 Drug possession laws in Texas classify illegal substances into a variety of penalty groups to determine the illegality of the substance.
 The severity of the charge depends on the classification of the substance.
 Group 1 substance charges carry the most severe penalties, while Group 4 penalties carry lesser charges.

 - Group 1: Heroin, cocaine, opium, methamphetamine, ketamine